Praia da Luz

 The beachfront at Praia da Luz has a lovely pedestrian walkway and the beach itself is a crescent of fine white sand and holder of a Blue Flag.
 At the eastern tip of the beach there is a black rock cliff – the pathways to the summit are very popular with more energetic holiday makers.
 At the western tip of the beach you can find plenty of rock pools at low tide.
 There are plenty of water sports available during the summer months.

 There are Roman vestiges to be found at Praia da Luz and the remains of a fortress dating from the 17th century, today home to a restaurant.
 The village church, in the central square, is a simple but pleasant building.
 The original structure was destroyed in the massive earthquake of 1755 and later rebuilt, financed by local contributions.
+There is a lovely viewing point near the church, overlooking the ocean and coast, that gives perfect views of the fabulous sunsets.
+It's also a favourite spot for wedding photos, as Praia da Luz is a popular wedding location in the Algarve.

 Praia da Luz is a very popular family destination.
 There are plenty of restaurants and bars to choose from but the pace of life is generally slower than in some of the Algarve’s larger resorts.
 The narrow winding streets, the palm trees and bougainvillea, the wonderful coastal views and the murmur of the ocean work their charm on visitors and residents alike.